desec-io/desec-stack/docs/authentication.rst

 Token Security Considerations
 `````````````````````````````

 This section is for information only.
-Token length and encoding may be subject
+Token length and encoding may change in
-to change in the future.
+the future.

-Any token is generated from 168 bits of true randomness at the server.
-Guessing
+Any token is generated from 168 bits of randomness at the server and stored in
+hashed format (PBKDF2-HMAC-SHA256).
+Guessing the token correctly or reversing
-the token correctly is hence practically impossible.
-The value corresponds to 21
+the hash is hence practically impossible.

-bytes and is represented by 28 characters in Base64-like encoding.
-That is, any token
+The token value is represented by 28 characters using a URL-safe variant of
-will only consist of URL-safe characters ``A-Z``, ``a-z``, ``0-9``, ``-``, and ``_``.
+base64 encoding.
+It comprises only the characters ``A-Z``, ``a-z``, ``0-9``, ``-``,
-(We do not have any padding at the end because the string length is a multiple of 4.)
+and ``_``.
+(Base64 padding is not needed as the string length is a multiple of 4.)

-As all tokens are stored in plain text on the server, the user may not choose
-the token value individually to prevent re-using passwords as tokens at deSEC.

-Old versions of deSEC encoded 20-byte tokens in 40 characters with hexadecimal
+Old versions of the API encoded 20-byte tokens in 40 characters with hexadecimal
 representation.
 Such tokens will not be issued anymore, but remain valid until
 invalidated by the user.